ON00dev/Smali.Smali/README.md

 ## Run the Repo. ✨

-Clone the repository: `git clone https://github.com/ON00dev/Smali.Smali.git` Install the required packages: `pip install -r requirements.txt`.
+- Clone the repository: `git clone https://github.com/ON00dev/Smali.Smali.git`
+- Install the required packages: `pip install -r requirements.txt`.
-Keep `baksmali-2.5.2.jar` in the directory `./tools`.
+- Keep `baksmali-2.5.2.jar` in the directory `./tools`.
-Run the script: `python3 SmaliSmali.py`.
+- Run the script: `python3 SmaliSmali.py`.
-Follow the interactive prompts to guide your transformation journey.
+- Follow the interactive prompts to guide your transformation journey.

-## Marvel at the Results.
+## Get the Results.

 Your APK will be unzipped.
 Smali code will be extracted and optionally saved.